alessandrofoglia07/MyVibe-FE/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:4173](http://localhost:4173) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `dist` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm run build-serve`

+Builds the app for production to the `dist` folder and runs a preview of it in the browser.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 <br/><br/><br/>